-6. Priority will next be given to children in the school's catchment area ranked by those living closest to the school by distance (as measured by straight line) of the child's home address to Marshland High School.
+5. Priority will next be given to children in the school's catchment area ranked by those living closest to the school by distance (as measured by straight line) of the child's home address to Marshland High School.
 The school's catchment area is defined as referenced on Norfolk County Council's website https://maps.norfolk.gov.uk/schoolcatchments/schoolsfuture.aspx

-7. Any other applications (i.e. those which do not meet any of the above criteria) will be considered by distance (as measured by straight line) of the child's home address from (a) Marshland High School, and (b) the nearest alternative state secondary school.
+- 6. Priority will next be given to children with siblings at the school living permanently at the same address.
+Priority will equally be given to siblings of former pupils (see definitions in section 3). - 7.
+Any other applications (i.e. those which do not meet any of the above criteria) will be considered by distance (as measured by straight line) of the child's home address from (a) Marshland High School, and (b) the nearest alternative state secondary school.